 The Quranic style is also marked by its use of metaphor and imagery.
 The language is rich in symbolism, and many of its verses are open to multiple interpretations.
-The use of metaphor and imagery serves to convey complex ideas and emotions in a powerful and memorable way.
+The use of metaphor and imagery serves to convey complex ideas and emotions powerfully and memorably.

 In addition to its musical and metaphorical qualities, the Holy Quranic style is also marked by its simplicity and clarity.
-The language is carefully crafted to convey complex ideas and emotions in a concise and straightforward manner, making it accessible to all readers of all levels of education and background, and nationality.
+The language is carefully crafted to convey complex ideas and emotions concisely and straightforwardly, making it accessible to all readers of all levels of education background, and nationality.